wissalkhl/DS2022/class/api/README.md

 ### Pandas

 However, students familiar with Python will recognize that the Pandas library can query CSV files in much the same way as a database.
+So we can use Pandas to "query" a flat text file as if it were a database by passing in our query and letting Pandas find that record for us.
+With a relational database, we would use SQL to perform this query.

-Consider the following example, which passes a row index into a function to retrieve that record.
+Consider the following example, which passes a row index into a function to retrieve that record using Pandas.

 [Sample Data](customers.csv) - fetch the 10k customer record CSV file.